kwur/new-kwur-site/_posts/2012-02-16-local-music-showcase-this-saturday-feb-18th-the-gargoyle.md

   </div>

   <div>
-    &nbsp;

   </div>

   <div>
     <div>
-      KWUR is proud to be hosting The 2012 Local Music Showcase in the Gargoyle this Saturday&nbsp;at 8pm.
-Rum Drum Ramblers will be headlining, bringing their brand of old-time St. Louis&nbsp;washboard punk to the Wash U campus for the first time ever.
-We can also look forward to&nbsp;stunning sets by Bo and the Locomotive, Britches, and Until Extinction in a genre bending&nbsp;medley of homegrown St. Louis sounds.
-You&rsquo;ll get in free if you&rsquo;re a Wash U student, for $10&nbsp;otherwise.
+      KWUR is proud to be hosting The 2012 Local Music Showcase in the Gargoyle this Saturday at 8pm.
+Rum Drum Ramblers will be headlining, bringing their brand of old-time St. Louis washboard punk to the Wash U campus for the first time ever.
+We can also look forward to stunning sets by Bo and the Locomotive, Britches, and Until Extinction in a genre bending medley of homegrown St. Louis sounds.
+You’ll get in free if you’re a Wash U student, for $10 otherwise.
 Doors at 7:30, show at 8.
 Come on out!
     </div>
   </div>

   <p>
-    &nbsp;

   </p>
 </div>